Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_directory_filter.md

 - wildcard : My*
 - Specify a character for a specific location: fo?der
 - Exclude all cache directories: \\cache
-- filters can be entered in same line, separated by \";\": audio;video;
+- filters can be entered in same line, separated by \"";\"": audio;video;
-- exclude filter wins
+- exclude filter wins"

+### Enable / Disable

+Allows you to disable the filter.

 ### Include/Exclude